 How to do your market research as a startup

-Before you get to head up a successful business you need to do your market research.
-It might seem like a drag, but in the long run a good base of research will give you the tools to get ahead better than your hunches and instincts.
-Set time aside to do this properly as part of your journey and don’t cut corners.
-It’s great if you have an amazing idea or the perfect product, but it is essential to rigorously check whether the market for it is definitely out there.
+Before you get to head up a successful business, you need to do your market research.
+It might be a drag, but a good base of research will provide the insights you need to succeed.
+Set time aside to do this properly as part of your startup journey and don’t cut corners.
+It’s great if you have an amazing idea or the perfect product, but it is essential to rigorously check whether there is definitely a market for it.

-Before you begin you should write out a formulaic list of what you want to achieve with your market research.
-What information you are seeking and how you think it will help your long term goals.
-Put down your expectations for what will come of the research in order to compare and contrast with the results at the end.
+Before you begin, you should write out a formulaic list of what you want to achieve with your market research.
+What information are you seeking and how do you think it will help with your long-term goals?
+Write down your expectations so that you can compare and contrast them with the results at the end.

 If you really hate doing market research (like, really hate it), then remember you can always hire a third party to do it for you.
 Outsourced market research is still going to have a positive effect on your startup, but there is a lot to be said for the DIY method.